shaunadoo97/First-Portfolio/README.md

 Click save after this step and a confirmation of deployment should be confirmed shortly.

 To know this, a green colored box with message is received saying "Your site is published at" with a web address.
+My website is live at : https://shaunadoo97.github.io/First-Portfolio/

 ## Testing and Code Validation